Geometric presentations of Lie groups and their Dehn functions: Introduction

 (The sign $\underline{**}$ indicates that the degree 0 subspace $\mk{u}_0$ is 2-dimensional.)
 A computation (see Remark \ref{A2si}) shows that $H_2(\mk{u})_0=0$ and $\Kill(\mk{u})_0$ is 1-dimensional.

-This example was introduced by Abels as typically difficult because although $H_2(\mk{u})_0$ vanishes, $U$ is not the multiamalgam of its tame subgroups (as we show here, this is reflected in the fact that $\Kill(\mk{u})_0$ is nonzero).
+This example was introduced by Abels as typically difficult because although $H_2(\mk{u})_0$ vanishes, $U$ is not the multiamalgam of its tame subgroups (see \S\ref{s_skpr}); as we show in this paper, this is reflected in the fact that $\Kill(\mk{u})_0$ is nonzero.
 This results in a significant additional difficulty in order to estimate the Dehn function, which is at most cubic by Theorem \ref{int_p}.